 Sampan tour passing Aberdeen's fishing fleet

 The first floating restaurants appeared in the typhoon shelter shortly after World War II.
 The longest established have been Sea Palace Floating Restaurant which was sold and towed to either the Philippines or Australia some years ago (there are conflicting sources on this issue) and the current two floating restaurants moored next to each other in the harbour, Jumbo Floating Restaurant and Tai Pak Floating Restaurant which are now under the same management and collectively known as Jumbo Kingdom.
 The current restaurants do not actually "float" and are supported on concrete.
 Some sections of the restaurants such as the kitchens are modular and are occasionally towed away for maintenance in local shipyards.

 The triple-deck Jumbo, elaborately decorated in the theme of a Chinese Imperial Palace with pagodas and gold dragons is the largest floating restaurant in the world, seating over 2000 diners, and rather dwarfs its smaller neighbour to which it is linked by walkways.
 The original Jumbo was burnt down before its opening in 1971 with a loss of over 30 lives.
 It was rebuilt and finally opened in 1976 since when it has become world-famous and attracted over 30 million visitors including many celebrities.
 Famous diners include John Wayne, Tom Cruise, Chow Yun Fat, Gong Li and Queen Elizabeth II.
 It has been featured in many movies including James Bond “The Man With The Golden Gun” and Jackie Chan’s “The Protector”.
 Tai Pak, which can seat about 400 diners, dates back to 1952 and has also has celebrity status having featured in several movies including “Love is a Many Splendored Thing” in 1955 and “The World of Suzie Wong” in 1960.
-Scenes for Steven Soderbergh's thriller "Contagion" due for release in 2011 and starring Gwyneth Paltrow, Matt Damon, Jude Law and Kate Winslet were filmed on Tai Pak during October 2010.
+Scenes for Steven Soderbergh's thriller "Contagion", released in 2011 and starring Gwyneth Paltrow, Matt Damon, Jude Law and Kate Winslet were filmed on Tai Pak during October 2010.
 Tai Pak has been visited by Hollywood stars including Yul Brynner, Elizabeth Taylor and John Wayne.
 At night Jumbo Kingdom is spectacularly illuminated.

 GETTING TO THE FLOATING RESTAURANTS;